All Episodes

 All right, news roundup and information overload hour toll-free.

-Our telephone numbers 800-941 Sean, if you want to be a part of the program.
+Our telephone numbers, 800-941-Sean, if you want to be a part of the program.

-I loved when I read today.
+I loved what I read today.

-Donald Trump made the statement what just yesterday that they had rented out MSG, Madison Square Garden, and to make a play for New York and New Jersey.
+Donald Trump made the statement just yesterday that they had rented out MSG, Madison Square Garden, and to make a play for New York and New Jersey, said this in Scranton PA.

 We just rented Madison Square Garden.